MS-13: Attempts at suppression

-Gang violence in El Salvador peaked in the 1990s, then declined in the early 2000s.
-Even so, they became a key part of political discourse.
+Gang violence in El Salvador peaked in the 1990s.
+Though it declined somewhat in the early 2000s, it became a key part of political discourse.
 ARENA presidencies implemented the Mano Dura and Super Mano Dura policies to combat gangs.
 External observers and gangsters themselves believe these policies increased the power of gangs in El Salvador.

 In 2004, the Federal Bureau of Investigation (FBI) created the MS-13 National Gang Task Force, which facilitates cooperation among local and state law enforcement agencies in order to dismantle MS-13.
 The strategies of the Task Force include the deportation of Mara Salvatrucha members to their home countries, an effort which has instead exacerbated the gang problem by excelling its proliferation internationally.

 The Mano Dura policies were followed by a truce between MS-13 and their perpetual rivals, the 18th Street Gang.
 Under the direction of the president Mauricio Funes, the first Salvadoran President representing the FMLN party, government and gang representatives negotiated unofficially.
 The terms required gangs to lower the homicide rate in exchange for transfers to lower security prisons.
 In addition, gangs would receive benefits from the government for every firearm they surrendered.
 While homicides fell during the truce, gangs no longer had to worry as much about turf wars.
 Instead, they focused on recruitment, organization, and extortion.
 The truce did not protect most Salvadorans from extortion.
 This, along with reports of government leniency towards imprisoned gangsters, led to the truce being highly unpopular and controversial.

 Funes's successor as the FMLN presidential candidate, Salvador Sánchez Cerén, campaigned on returning to a tough approach on gangs.
 After Sánchez Cerén took the Presidency in 2014, the truce was understood to be over.
 Since the gang truce ended, the number of extrajudicial killings by police forces has grown dramatically.
 Throughout the truce, Salvadoran gangs were able to focus on expansion and internal regulation instead of inter-gang conflict.
 When the truce ended, the gangs had built up their forces significantly.
 As such, the truce breakdown saw a return to record levels of violence, with the gangs being much stronger and better organized than before.
 In 2015, El Salvador had the highest national homicide rate per capita in the world, largely due to escalating violence between MS-13 and the 18th Street Gang.
 Participants in the original truce negotiations have since been prosecuted.
 The trials revealed significant corruption, such as government negotiators encouraging gangs to increase the homicide rate to keep everyone at the negotiating table.